Single-issue politics: Japan

 The NHK Party opposes the television licence system imposed by NHK, the country's public broadcaster.

 Europe

 United Kingdom

 The most electorally successful British single-issue party is the pro-Brexit UK Independence Party (UKIP), which later expanded to support other policies.
 Its former leader, Nigel Farage, subsequently left UKIP and founded the Brexit Party, which was later renamed Reform UK after the completion of Brexit.

-Other single-issue parties in the UK are anti-devolution Abolish the Scottish Parliament Party and Abolish the Welsh Assembly Party, animal rights advocates Animal Protection Party and the Animal Welfare Party and the pro fox-hunting Countryside Party.
-There were also the electoral reform advocates No Candidate Deserves My Vote! party.
+Other single-issue parties in the UK are anti-devolution Abolish the Scottish Parliament Party and Abolish the Welsh Assembly Party, pro re-entry of the country to the European Union Rejoin EU, animal rights advocates Animal Protection Party and the Animal Welfare Party and the pro fox-hunting Countryside Party.
+There were also the electoral reform advocates No Candidate Deserves My Vote! party, in Scotland, there is another single-issue party, Alliance to Liberate Scotland, which focuses on Scottish Independence.

 The National Flood Prevention Party and Party of Women are two single-issue parties with councillors in Windsor and Maidenhead and Maldon respectively.

 Germany

 In Germany, Tierschutzpartei and Tierschutz hier! are animal rights parties.
 There is also the Party for Rejuvenation Research.